Guaraní people: European contact

 A Spanish expedition led by Juan Diaz de Solis was the first Spaniard to reach Rio de la Plata.
 After his forces were defeated by natives in 1516, a surviving force led by Alejo Garcia continued inland with a Guarani band.

 In 1537, Gonzalo de Mendoza traversed through Paraguay to about the present Brazilian frontier.
 On his return, he made acquaintance with the Guarani and founded the city of Asunción, later the capital of Paraguay.
 The first governor of the Spanish territory of Guayrá initiated a policy of intermarriage between European men and Indigenous women; the descendants of these matches characterize the Paraguayan nation today.
+Modern historians, however, characterise this process as one of sexual and economic coercion rather than voluntary union: the initial Guaraní practice of the cuñadazgo — by which caciques gave women to newcomers to cement alliances — was supplanted after 1541 by the violent rancheadas, mass seizures of women who were bought, sold, and exported as slaves to Portuguese settlements on the Atlantic coast.
 The Laws of the Indies forbade slavery in Hispanic America.
+However, the conquistadors and settlers of Asunción continued to act without respecting the new legislation, as denounced by the priest Francisco González de Paniagua in a letter written on 3 March 1545: